favoursyre/portfolio_frontend/README.md

 3. [Technologies](#technologies)

 ## Overview
 This is the frontend for my portfolio website.
-Note: Application is not yet ready

 ## Languages
 * HTML